sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ---
 title: How to pretend you know Git Part 1.
 layout: article
-tags: FirstDayAtWork Git Part1 Long HandsOn
+tags: FirstDayAtWork Git Part1 HandsOn
 key: how_to_pretend_you_know_git
 published: true
 ---